fureys52-oss/Anki-Creator-v2.0.0/README.md

 Youtube Tutorial Link:
 https://www.youtube.com/watch?v=Y-DRC4Ei6E4

-Table of Contents
-Key Features

-Installation & Setup (Script-based)

-How to Use the Application

-Decks & Files Tab

-Core Settings Panel

-Running the Generator

-Advanced Usage (Prompts Tab)

-Troubleshooting

-Key Features
-Intelligent Content Curation: An initial AI pass reads your entire document to identify and discard superfluous pages (like title pages, references, or acknowledgements), ensuring your flashcards are based only on core, examinable content.

-Multiple Card Formats: Choose between three powerful generation modes:

-Conceptual (Basic Cards): Creates traditional question-and-answer cards by synthesizing related facts.

-Atomic Cloze: Creates one targeted cloze (fill-in-the-blank) card for every single fact.

-Conceptual Cloze (Hybrid): The most advanced mode.
-It groups related facts into complex, multi-cloze sentences and creates atomic cards for any facts left over, guaranteeing comprehensive coverage.

-AI-Validated Image Sourcing: Automatically finds and attaches relevant images to your cards.
-It first searches the source PDF, validating images with an AI vision model, and then falls back to searching external medical and creative commons databases if needed.

-Fully Customizable: Advanced users can directly edit the AI prompts that control every step of the generation process, allowing for infinite customization of the output style.

-Installation & Setup
+Installation & Setup (Windows & macOS)
-Follow these steps to get the application running on your Windows machine from the source scripts.
+Follow these steps to get the application running on your computer.
 Step 1: Install External Dependencies
 You need a few key programs installed on your system first.
 1A.
 Install Python
+On Windows:

-Download: Get Python 3.9 or newer from https://www.python.org/downloads/.
+Download: Get Python 3.9 or newer from python.org.
 Install: Run the installer.
-CRITICAL: On the first screen of the installer, make sure to check the box that says "Add Python to PATH".
+CRITICAL: On the first screen of the installer, you must check the box that says "Add Python to PATH".
+On macOS:
+Install Homebrew: If you don't have it, open the Terminal app and install the Homebrew package manager from brew.sh.

-1B.
-Install Anki & AnkiConnect
+Install Python: In your Terminal, run the command: brew install python3 1B.
+Install Anki & AnkiConnect (Universal)

-Anki: Get the latest version from https://apps.ankiweb.net/ and install it.
+Anki: Get the latest version from apps.ankiweb.net and install it.
 AnkiConnect: Open Anki, go to Tools > Add-ons, click "Get Add-ons..." and paste in the code: 2055492159.
 Restart Anki when prompted.
 1C.
 Install Tesseract OCR Engine
+On Windows:

-Download: Get the installer from the official source: https://github.com/UB-Mannheim/tesseract/wiki.
+Download: Get the installer from the official source: Tesseract at UB Mannheim.
 Install: Run the installer.
-CRITICAL: During installation, ensure you select the languages you need (at a minimum, "English" and "OSD").
-When you install tesseract, please install it specifically to this file location.
-This is already the default, but it is key: C:\Program Files\Tesseract-OCR
+It is recommended to keep the default installation path.
+On macOS:
+In your Terminal, run the command: brew install tesseract

-Step 2: Download and Set Up the Project Files - Click the <>Code button in the top right, then click "Download ZIP"
+Step 2: Download and Prepare the Project
+Download: Click the green <> Code button at the top of the GitHub page and select "Download ZIP".

-Download & Extract: Download the project .zip file and extract it to a permanent folder on your computer (e.g., C:\AnkiGenerator).
-This folder should contain setup.bat, run.bat, and other project files.
+Extract: Extract the .zip file to a permanent folder on your computer (e.g., C:\AnkiGenerator or /Users/YourName/AnkiGenerator).

+Step 3: Run the Setup Script
+This one-time step creates a local Python environment and installs all required libraries.
+On Windows:
-Run the Setup Script: In the project folder, double-click the setup.bat file.
-This will create a local Python environment and install all the required libraries automatically.
-Wait for it to complete.
+In the project folder, double-click the setup.bat file.
+Wait for the command prompt window to finish and close.
+On macOS:
+First-Time Setup (Permissions): Before you can run the scripts, you must give them permission.
+This is a one-time setup step.
+Open the Terminal app (you can find it in Applications/Utilities).
+Type cd (the letters c and d, followed by a space).
+Do not press Enter yet.
+Locate your project folder in Finder.
+Drag the project folder from Finder and drop it directly onto the Terminal window.
+The path to the folder will be automatically typed for you.
+Now, click on the Terminal window and press Enter.
+Your terminal prompt should now show the name of the project folder.
+Finally, copy and paste the following command into the Terminal and press Enter: code
+Sh
+chmod +x setup.command run.command create_shortcut.command
+Run Setup: Now that permissions are set, you can close the Terminal.
+In Finder, double-click the setup.command file.

-Step 3: Configure Your API Key
+Step 4: Configure Your API Key (Universal)
+Go to aistudio.google.com and get your API Key.
-Rename the Template: In the project folder, find the file named .env.template and rename it to .env.
+In the project folder, find the file named .env.template and rename it to .env.

-1. Go to aistudio.google.com
-2. Click Get API KEY on the bottom left
-3. Click Create API Key on the top right in the new screen
-4. Create a new project, name it whatever you want.
-5. Name your key whatever you like, and press create key.
-6. A new API key will pop up at the top of the same window.
-7. Click 'copy API key' on the right hand side of that box.

-Edit the .env File:

-Open the newly renamed .env file with a text editor (like Notepad).
+Open the new .env file with a text editor (like Notepad or TextEdit).
 Replace YOUR_API_KEY_HERE with the key you copied from the Google AI Studio website.
 Save and close the file.

-Step 4: Run the Application!
+Step 5: Run the Application!
 IMPORTANT: Make sure the main Anki application is open and running on your desktop.

-In the project folder, double-click the run.bat file.
+On Windows: Double-click the run.bat file.
+On macOS: Double-click the run.command file.

-A command prompt window will appear, followed shortly by your default web browser, which will open a new tab with the application's interface.
+A terminal or command prompt window will appear, and your web browser will open with the application's interface.

-If you want to have a desktop shortcut, also run create_shortcut.bat
+Step 6: Create a Desktop Shortcut (Optional)
+On Windows:
+Place your desired icon in the main project folder and rename it to icon.ico.
+Double-click Create_Shortcut.bat.
+This will automatically place a shortcut on your Desktop with your custom icon.
+On macOS:
+Double-click create_shortcut.command to place a shortcut on your Desktop.
+To apply a custom icon, follow the manual steps:
+Open your icon file (.ico, .png, etc.) in the Preview app.
+Press Cmd+A (Select All), then Cmd+C (Copy).
+Right-click the shortcut on your Desktop and choose "Get Info".
+Click the small icon in the top-left of the "Get Info" window (it will get a blue highlight).
+Press Cmd+V (Paste).
+The icon will be replaced.